tomcritchlow/SEO-MBA/course-beta.md

 - September 29th: Effective Presentations
 - October 6th: Effecting Change
 - October 13th: Wrap-up & Group Discussion

+I'll cap seats at 10-15 so it'll be a small group each week.

 In addition you should expect 1-2 hours a week of reading and homework assignments.